“Do I really need a website for my business?”

 If you are a retailer, you should be using e-commerce to sell your products around the clock to the broadest feasible area (keep in mind logistics such as shipping).
 The same applies if you are interested in getting more leads or quote requests.

-Even if you are not a business that lends itself to online sales, there is no need to be turning customers away when it’s time to close office or public holidays.
+Even if you are not a business that lends itself to online sales, there is no need to be turning customers away when it’s time to close the office or public holidays.
 Say goodbye to an irritating message on your answering service specifying a call back during trading hours.

 Not everybody will be able to reach you during your work hours.
 Not everyone will be willing to travel to where you conduct business.
 Are you unknowingly turning these possible purchasers away?
 A website will reduce the barriers of time and locality of your business.